Support Team Assisted Response (STAR)

 How does it work?

-Before the STAR program began, Denver's 911 system was limited to addressing 911 calls through traditional ways, like sending police.
-Calls for health and safety issues were routed one of two ways; either they went through the police or the health/hospital system.
-STAR created a third option.
+Before the STAR program began, Denver's 911 system was limited to addressing 911 calls through traditional ways, like sending police, firefighters or emergency medical services (EMS).
+STAR created a fourth option.

-When someone calls 911 for something like a mental health crisis, substance use issue or even something like homelessness or poverty, their call can now be routed to STAR.
-STAR sends a behavioral health professional and a paramedic to the person in distress.
+When someone calls 911 for something like a mental health crisis, substance use issue, welfare check or even something like homelessness, their call can now be routed to STAR, which sends a behavioral health professional and an EMT/paramedic to the person in distress.

 When the STAR mobile unit arrives, the individual in crisis can be assured that the interaction is grounded in a harm reduction, trauma-informed philosophy.
 The team, dressed in street clothes, provides direct clinical de-escalation and community service connections, as well as on-demand resources such as water, food, clothing and basic living supports.